Cooperative Education

-The Faculty of Science offers Cooperative Education programs in Biology, Chemistry, Environmental Science, Geology, Computing Science and Psychology.
-Cooperative Education is a dynamic approach to university education which integrates academic classroom studies with related practical work experiences in the major subject.
+Cooperative Education is a dynamic approach to university education which integrates academic classroom studies with related practical work experiences.
 The principle upon which this concept is based is that learning and individual development are greatly enhanced when the concepts studied in the classroom are periodically applied, tested and observed by the students in meaningful work situations.
-Through this program, participating industries have an excellent opportunity to observe and influence the education of bright enthusiastic students.
-They also benefit from the access gained to university faculty and expertise, while university faculty and students become aware of the concerns of industry and the technical problems which they face.
+Cooperative Education provides employers an excellent opportunity to observe and influence the education of bright enthusiastic students.
+Employers also benefit from the access gained to university faculty and expertise, while university faculty and students become aware of the concerns of industry and the technical problems which they face.

-A “Cooperative Education” notation is entered on the parchments and academic transcripts of undergraduate students who successfully complete Cooperative Education requirements in addition to their regular degree requirements.
+Any student completing an undergraduate degree or diploma in the Faculty of Science can apply for admittance to the Cooperate Education Program.
+A “Cooperative Education” notation is entered on the parchments and academic transcripts of undergraduate students who successfully complete Cooperative Education requirements in addition to their regular academic program requirements.

 Admission Requirements for Undergraduate Cooperative Education Programs

-4. Students will be admitted to the Cooperative Education program on the basis of their interest, aptitude and assessed ability to combine successfully the academic requirements of a major or honours science program together with the special work term requirements of the Cooperative Education program they wish to enter.
+3. Students will be admitted to the Cooperative Education program on the basis of their interest, aptitude, and assessed ability to combine successfully the academic requirements of their program together with the work term requirements of the Cooperative Education program.

 Requirements for Continuance in and Graduation from the Cooperative Education Program

-1. Students must complete all of the regular requirements for a Bachelor of Science degree (see regulations 1 through 13).
+1. Students must complete all of the regular requirements for a Faculty of Science degree or diploma (see regulations 1 through 13).
 Since individual programs may have specific additional requirements for Cooperative Education students, students should consult the appropriate departmental section of this Calendar for a description of these regulations.

-3. To continue in and graduate from the Cooperative Education program, students must earn a minimum DGPA of 2.50 with a minimum GPA of 3.00 in all courses in their major subject(s).
+2. To continue in and graduate from the Cooperative Education program, students must maintain a minimum PGPA of 2.30.

 Policies and Regulations Governing Cooperative Education Work Terms